ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 4. Appropriate training data

-Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track) (code lines 23-70).
+Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).
 Data rows have been chosen where speed > 0.
 Data rows with angle = 0 have beebn downsampled approx. by 90 % to balance dataset.

 Here is histogram of angles before downsampling angles with zero value: